Stvnwastaken/LimitScript/README.md

 reinstall after uninstall somehow establish connection to server to see live view of client

+revamp:
+show current tab, how long they have been on it track weekly daily

 features:
  - bootloader finished
  - passed greasyfork's cdn check with manual install